neographophobic/Cube4-Sketches/Acknowledgments.md

 I've modified the original to simplify the drawing, and to ensure the random number generator is seeded so that different patterns happen.

+## Emergency Flashing
+Original sketch by user **yatto** on the Freetronics forums at http://forum.freetronics.com/viewtopic.php?f=32&t=6507.

+I've modified the original to simplify the code, and added a non blocking version.

 ## Heartbeat
 Part of the example sketches from the Cube4 Library.
 The original source is from the Heartbeat sketch by Jonathan Oxer (jon@freetronics.com) released under the GPLv3.